openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/brainWhiteMatter
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Brain white matter' is a white matter.
-It is part of the brain.
+   :definition: Is a white matter.
+Is part of the brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003544) ('is_a' and 'relationship')]
-   :description: The regions of the brain that are largely or entirely composed of myelinated nerve cell axons and contain few or no neural cell bodies or dendrites.
+   :description: The regions of the brain that are largely or entirely composed of myelinated nerve cell axons and contain few or no neural cell bodies or dendrites. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003544)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0736416
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003544#brain-white-matter
    :name: brain white matter